 Strengthening and streamlining the blue card system

-Changes are coming to the blue card system to strengthen safeguards for children in Queensland.
+On 20 September 2025, there were changes to the blue card system which strengthened safeguards for children and young people in Queensland.

 The changes are in response to recommendations from the Queensland Family and Child Commission (QFCC), the former Legal Affairs and Safety Committee and the Royal Commission into Institutional Responses to Child Sexual Abuse.